Saturday, October 1, 2011

 The Voice Within

-And finally ladies and gentlemen of the juries, you all now know that I am some sort of a vengeful lad who still cannot take past pains and sorrows off me in order to lead normal life as a normal man should be.
-To say I am a psychopath, that is too early to assume.
-Like earthquakes, the slight quivers shown to you Your Honour, come from the great tremors deep down.
-I don't have the power to foresee the day the volcano will erupt, blowing dusts into the sky, blotting light of the world of the innocents.
-Can I have a seat now, Your Honour?
-Oh, thank you.
+And finally, ladies and gentlemen of the jury, you now see me as a vengeful lad who still cannot cast off past pains and sorrows to live as a normal man should.
+To say I am a psychopath—that is too early to assume.
+Like earthquakes, the slight quivers you see, Your Honour, come from great tremors deep below.
+I have no power to foresee the day the volcano will erupt, blowing dust into the sky, blotting out the light of the innocent world.

 10 comments: